sergiovitale/MONet-SAR-Despceckling-CNN-Theano-implementation/README.md

-# MONet - SAR Despceckling CNN - (python/theano implementation)
+# MONet - SAR Despceckling CNN - (python implementation)

 This the python (Theano) implementation of the testing phase for **MONet**, a CNN for SAR despeckling described in the paper [Multi-Objective CNN Based Algorithm for SAR